-If you are one of many Canadians who are fed up with paying excessive monthly bank fees, the growing popularity and numbers of online-only (digital) banks is good news to you.
+If you are one of many Canadians who are fed up with paying excessive monthly bank fees, the growing popularity and number of online-only (digital) banks is good news to you.
 As per Statistics Canada, Canadians pay more than $200 in bank fees per year.

 The big banks keep increasing chequing fees or continually ask you to raise your minimum balance to get a rebate on fees.
 Believe it or not, but some monthly chequing fees are as high as $30!

 It’s not just chequing fees that should make you consider banking with an online-only bank like Tangerine Bank.
 There are so many other convincing reasons, including:

 - Interest payments on your chequing account balance